Search

 Right next to the Clan Jetties, you’ll find some of Penang’s most famous pieces of street art.
 You can find out more about the various murals and where to find them here.

-Another must-visit in Penang is the Cheong Fatt Tze Mansion, also known as the Blue Mansion because of its colour.
+Another must-visit in Penang is the Cheong Fatt Tze Mansion.
+This is also known as the Blue Mansion because of its colour.
 This is a historic house, built in the 19th century.
 As the building is now a boutique hotel, you should book your visit in advance to ensure a place on one of the guided tours.

-In the afternoon, I suggest going up to the top of the vertiginous Komtar Tower, from where you have one of the best views of Penang.
+In the afternoon, go to the top of the vertiginous Komtar Tower, from where you have one of the best views of Penang.
 There are several viewpoints in the tower, but I particularly recommend the Rainbow Skywalk and the Observatory Deck.

 10 days in Malaysia itinerary Penang